Meanwhile (Eric Clapton album): Release

 The first of the album's tracks to be released, "Stand and Deliver", "The Rebels", and "This Has Gotta Stop", were the parts of a series of collaborations Clapton had with musician Van Morrison which the pair released under the moniker Slowhand & Van.
 The three songs were released during the COVID-19 pandemic, with the first and the third tracks garnering controversy due to their anti-mask, anti-lockdown, and anti-vaccine sentiments in light of the health crisis.
 The second of the series was a duet version of the track "Where Have All the Rebels Gone?" from Morrison's album Latest Record Project, Volume 1, his newest record at the time.

 The next song, "Heart of a Child", co-written by Clapton and Italian architect Robin Monotti Graziadei, was released on Christmas Eve of 2021.
 "Pompous Fool", another song written by the pair, came out on 7 July 2022.
 This release coincided with the resignation of British Prime Minister Boris Johnson, leading some to believe that Clapton, who had criticized Johnson in the past, wrote the song about the politician.

 Clapton went on to collaborate with fellow guitarist Jeff Beck on a cover of "Moon River", which was released on 15 May 2023, shortly after Beck's passing four months prior.
 The cover would also receive a vinyl release on 14 July as a double A-side single, with "How Could We Know" serving as the other song on the single.
 The latter track features Judith Hill, Simon Climie, and Daniel Santiago.

 In honor of country singer Willie Nelson's 90th birthday, Clapton teamed up with American musician Bradley Walker to cover the country standard "Always on My Mind", a song that Nelson famously covered in 1982.
 The new cover was released 15 September 2023.

-In an interview with the Real Music Observer during May of 2024, Clapton first revealed the album, its title, and its prospective release date of autumn that year.
+In an interview with the Real Music Observer during May 2024, Clapton first revealed the album, its title, and its prospective release date of autumn that year.
 On 20 September 2024, the album was officially announced, with the artist also releasing the new song "One Woman" alongside the news.
 Five unreleased songs from the album, namely "Sam Hall", "Smile", "The Call", "You've Changed", and "Misfortune", were also premiered on Sirius XM Radio's Deep Tracks channel, with one aired every day from 23 to 27 September 2024.

 Meanwhile was released online on 4 October 2024.
 Physical vinyl and CD editions of the album followed on 24 January 2025.